0 hours 10 mins

 3. Melt the butter in a small saucepan.
 Add the breadcrumbs and parsley and stir until all the breadcrumbs are moist and the mixture looks like sand.
 Put to the side.

 4. When meat is finished cooking, remove from water and pat dry with paper towels.
 Coat the top and sides of the corned beef with2-3 tablespoons of the horseradish sauce.
 Top with the breadcrumb mixture.
 Use your hands to gently press the breadcrumbs on the top and sides of the roast.
+Put back into a 400 degree oven for about 10 minutes to crisp up the crust.
+I like to finish this under the broiler for about two minutes to get golden brown and dark in spots.

 5. Let the meat rest about 10 minutes before slicing and serving with the remaining horseradish sauce on the side.